tota-dart/tota-website/pages/docs.md

 # Overview

-Tota is a simple and elegant **static-site generator**, written in Dart.
+Tota is an elegantly simple **static-site generator** written in Dart.
-Great for personal websites, side-projects, blogs, documentation, and more.
+Perfect for personal websites, side-projects, blogs, documentation, and more.

 <br>